pulumi/registry/themes/default/content/registry/packages/minio/installation-configuration.md

     $ pulumi config set minio:minioSecretKey ZZZZZZZZZZZZZZ --secret
     ```

 Remember to pass `--secret` when setting `minio:minioAccessKey` and `minio:minioSecretKey` so that they are properly encrypted.
-A full set of configuration parameters
+The complete list of
-can be found listed on the [Project README](https://github.com/pulumi/pulumi-minio/blob/master/README.md).
+configuration parameters is in the [Minio provider README](https://github.com/pulumi/pulumi-minio/blob/master/README.md).